Amber Rose Breastfeeds Her Baby Boy, Slash Electric, In Instagram Video

 As The Inquisitr reported, the mother-of-two gave birth to her baby boy, Slash Electric, in early October

-In one of her previous posts, Amber gave fans a behind the scenes glimpse of what it was like in the delivery room when Slash was born.
+In one of her previous posts, Amber gave fans a behind-the-scenes glimpse of what it was like in the delivery room when Slash was born.
 According to her caption, she was having contractions when the photos were taken and you can tell she’s in pain by the look on her face.
 The room is filled with people who seem to have been there to offer moral support.
 The baby’s father is there as well as Amber’s mom and some other unidentified people.

 In one photo, you can see Sebastian with his red t-shirt stuffed to resemble a baby bump.
 In another photo, he seems to be mimicking his mom’s delivery as he “pushes” his faux baby out of his shirt.
 One of Amber’s friends also stuffed his shirt so it could have been their fun way to show solidarity with her.